Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Experiments

+{\it We remind the reader that our goal here is not to improve the SOTA results on these data in the literature, but to demonstrate the performance gains from the use of BN in the presence (absence) of adversarial attacks with the correct use of Stein shrinkage compared to vanilla BN and other forms of shrinkage applied to BN.
+Throughout all experiments, we avoided training-time tricks and focused on obtaining an honest comparison.}

-In the experiments, we compare our approach mainly with that of Khoshsirat et al. \cite{khoshsirat2023improvingnormalizationjamessteinestimator}, aiming to show that theoretically correct estimation of mean as well as variance shrinkage significantly improves performance, particularly in small batch regimes.
+In the experiments, we compare our approach mainly with \cite{khoshsirat2023improvingnormalizationjamessteinestimator}, aiming to show that theoretically correct estimation of mean as well as variance shrinkage significantly improves performance, particularly in small batch regimes.
 In addition, with the correct variance shrinkage, one can achieve higher accuracy in the presence of adversarial perturbations.
 We also tested a variant using only the mean shrinkage estimator and no shrinkage on variance.
-Additionally, we included models regularized with Lasso and Ridge methods for comparison, as these are commonly used shrinkage methods.
-Detailed formulas for these estimators and complete experimental setup are provided in the Appendix B. Note that in all the tables depicting the results, we have highlighted the best performing BN method (ours) for small batch sizes that are preferred from a computational efficiency perspective as well as when data are scarce.
+Additionally, we included models regularized with Lasso and Ridge methods for comparison, as these are classical shrinkage methods in literature.
+Below we summarize the forms of these shrinkage estimators and provide explicit formulas for convenience.
+Derivations can be found, for example, in \cite{hastie2009elements}.